friendlyrobotnyc/Droidcon2017NYC/apollo_graphql_talk/apollo_graphql.md

 ---
 ![fit](graphql.png)
-#What is Apollo-Android?
+#Apollo-Android
 - Built by Android Devs for Android Devs
 - A strongly-typed, caching GraphQL client for Android
-- Rich support of Types and Type Mappings
+- Retrofitich support of Types and Type Mappings
 - Builders to create queries
 - Query Validation at compilation